Taskmaster Australia

+The show's first season was broadcast in early 2023, and the second and third seasons aired in 2024.
+Season four was filmed in late 2024 and premiered on 27 March 2025.
+Season five was filmed in March 2025 and a sixth season has been confirmed.

 Format

-Taskmaster is a comedic panel show wherein five contestants compete in the completion of tasks set by "The Taskmaster" (Tom Gleeson) and umpired by the "Taskmaster's Assistant" (Tom Cashman).
+Taskmaster is a comedic panel show where five contestants compete in the completion of tasks set by "The Taskmaster" (Tom Gleeson) and umpired by the "Taskmaster's Assistant" (Tom Cashman).
 The tasks can involve physical, creative and lateral thinking skills.

 Following the format of the British version, in each episode contestants compete for five prizes that they have brought in, along a theme that they are ranked against for points.
 Three pre-recorded tasks—completed separately by each contestant (or occasionally in teams)—are shown and judged in the studio by The Taskmaster.
 Tasks are filmed within the Taskmaster Retreat, with the areas including The Lounge, The Kitchen, The Lab and The Caravan.
 A final live task takes place in the studio.
-As well as winners within each episode, one contestant becomes the winner of the series and takes place a trophy modeled after The Taskmaster's head.
+As well as winners within each episode, one contestant becomes the winner of the series and takes home a trophy modelled after The Taskmaster's head.

+Cast

+In the studio, other than while attempting the live task, the contestants sit on a row of chairs in alphabetical order of forename from left to right.